jondegenhardt/dcat-perf/README.md

 The executable is written to `./bin/dcat`.
 Run `dcat --help` to see a list of tests available, or simply look at the code.

-`dcat` currently includes d

-Some benchmarks generated with this tool can be found on the [issues](https://github.com/jondegenhardt/dcat-perf/issues) page.

 Currently this tool includes components from:
 * [D Standard Library](https://dlang.org/phobos/index.html)
 * Steven Schveighoffer's [iopipe](https://github.com/schveiguy/iopipe) library
 * Martin Nowak's [std.io](https://github.com/MartinNowak/io) library
 * [eBay's TSV Utilities](https://github.com/eBay/tsv-utils)

+Some benchmarks generated with this tool can be found on the [issues](https://github.com/jondegenhardt/dcat-perf/issues) page.

 ## Example timing run